Land Clearing & Brush Removal in South Lake Tahoe, CA

 Protecting South Lake Tahoe's Alpine Properties

 With true alpine conditions, TRPA environmental regulations, and proven catastrophic fire risk, South Lake Tahoe properties require specialized expertise.
-Our alpine-capable equipment and high-elevation experience protect both year-round residences and vacation homes in California's most challenging service environment.
+Alpine-capable equipment and high-elevation experience protect both year-round residences and vacation homes in California's most challenging service environment.

 Specialized alpine vegetation management and wildfire prevention for Lake Tahoe's most challenging environment